Safeguarding Policy

 Policy Statement

-We believe everyone has a responsibility to promote the welfare of all children and young people, to keep them safe and to practise in a way that protects them.
-We will give equal priority to keeping all children and young people safe regardless of their age, disability,
+We believe everyone has a responsibility to promote the welfare of all children and young people, to keep them safe and to practice in a way that protects them.
+We will give equal priority to keeping all children and young people safe regardless of their age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation.
+We recognise that some children are additionally vulnerable because of the impact of discrimination, previous experiences, their level of dependency, communication needs or other issues.

-● Listening to children and respecting them.
+- Listening to children and respecting

-● Appointing a designated safeguarding officer who takes lead responsibility for safeguarding at the highest level in the organisation, including writing safeguarding policies and procedures.
+- Appointing a designated safeguarding officer who takes lead responsibility for safeguarding at the highest level in the organisation, including writing safeguarding policies and procedures.

-● Haveing robust safer recruitment, selection and appointment procedures for staff and tutors.
+- Have robust safer recruitment, selection and appointment procedures for staff and tutors.

-● Ensuring children, young people and their families know about the organisation's safeguarding and child protection policies and what to do if they have a concern.
+- Ensuring children, young people and their families know about the organisation's safeguarding and child protection policies and what to do if they have a concern.

-● Developing and maintaining a culture of vigilance within all areas of the organisation’s work.
+- Developing and maintaining a culture of vigilance within all areas of the organisation’s work.

-● Handling allegations or incidents in accordance with policies and procedures, including reporting to the relevant authorities.
+- Handling allegations or incidents in accordance with policies and procedures, including reporting to the relevant authorities.

 What to do if you have a safeguarding concern

 Where a child is identified at immediate risk of harm then a tutor will immediately contact the Designated Safeguarding Lead, who will in turn contact the police.
-In circumstances where
+In circumstances where the DSL is not immediately contactable, the tutor will call the police directly using 999.

-All safeguarding concerns must be reported to Reach Online Tutors’s Designated Safeguarding Officer as soon as possible so we can investigate fully.
+All safeguarding concerns must be reported to Reach Online Tutoring & Learning Ltd’s Designated Safeguarding Officer as soon as possible so we can investigate fully.
+All safeguarding concerns will be investigated within 1 working day of Reach Online Tutoring & Learning Ltd receiving the report.

 If a child tells you they are experiencing abuse, it’s important to reassure them that they’ve done the right thing in telling you.
 Make sure they know that abuse is never their fault.
-Never
+Never promise a child that you will keep the things they’re telling you a secret.
+Explain that you need to share what they’ve told you with someone who will be able to help.

-concerns must be recorded by the Designated Safeguarding Lead following the NSPCC’s Child protection records and storage guidelines.
+Any concerns must be kept confidential and should not be discussed with anyone other than the Designated Safeguarding Lead.
+Any written information regarding a disclosure or concerns must be recorded by the Designated Safeguarding Lead following the NSPCC’s Child protection records and storage guidelines.
 Any reports should be objective and detailed.

 If considered necessary and appropriate, Reach Online Tutors will immediately suspend tuition, pending investigation.